JockLawrie/ConnectionPools.jl/README.md

         - Try a maximum of `n_tries` times to acquire a connection from the pool.
         - Return 0 if all attempts to acquire a connection fail.

-__Note:__ Currently only Redis connections are supported.
-If you need a pool of connections for another database, feel free to submit a pull request to this package.
+__Note:__ ConnectionPools.jl has only been tested with Redis so far.

 ### Example